swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 ### Generalized Existentials

-In this section there are a lot of terms (like 'Existential') and ideas (that are discussed below) borrowed from [a recent post by the Core Team](https://forums.swift.org/t/improving-the-ui-of-generics/22814).
-This post is a useful resource that may help alleviate some confusion from what is to be discussed.
+This proposal is a minor change that takes Swift a step closure to the end-goal of generalizing Existentials.
+As a result, describing some concepts and terms (such as 'Existential') entails `Extistential`-related terminology, which is borrowed from [a recent post by the Core Team](https://forums.swift.org/t/improving-the-ui-of-generics/22814).

 #### Differentiation from Protocols